sttp-book/sttp-book/chapters/pragmatic-testing/tdd.md

 Write them together with the production code, so that the growing automated test suite will give you more and more confidence about the code.

+## TDD in practice

+James Shore created a series of impressive 200 videos where he uses TDD to build an entire "real-world" project from scratch.
+You can see it in his Youtube playlist, _Let's Play: Test-Driven Development_: https://www.youtube.com/playlist?list=PL0CCC6BD6AFF097B1.
+And while he created these videos in 2012, they are still relevant and highly recommended.

+{% hint style='tip' %}
+We recommend readers to watch at least the first 3-5 episodes to get a sense of what TDD is about.
+{% endhint %}

 ## Exercises